Green Gifts

 • Shop at Thrift Stores, Antique Shops, Flea Markets, Used Book Stores and the like for unique gifts that save resources by promoting reuse.

-• Make a dress-up kit for kids with old clothes and jewelry.
+• Make a dress-up kit for kids with old clothes and jewelry to encourage imagination.

 • Create an idea-box for young inventors with tools and gadgets.